Flying ant swarmer for spring ant swarm identification in the Treasure Valley

 What Are Ant Swarmers?

-Ant swarmers are the reproductive members of ant colonies - winged males and females (future queens) that leave established colonies to mate and start new colonies.
-When you see flying ants inside your home, you're witnessing part of this reproductive cycle.
+Ant swarmers are the reproductive members of ant colonies.
+They're winged males and females (future queens) that leave established colonies to mate and start new ones.
+When you spot flying ants inside your home, you're watching part of that reproductive cycle play out.

 When Do Ant Swarms Occur in the Treasure Valley?